The contraceptive patch

 What is the contraceptive patch?

-Women can wear this patch on the buttocks, abdomen, upper torso (except for the breasts), or the outer part of the upper arm.
-You should not place the patch on skin that is red, irritated, or cut, or skin where you apply make-up, creams or powders.
+Women can wear this patch on the buttocks, abdomen, upper torso (but not the breasts), or the outer part of the upper arm.
+It should not be stuck to skin that is red, irritated, or cut, or skin where make-up, creams or powder is applied.

 How does the contraceptive patch work?